Tour Details at a glance

 If you are staying on in Delhi after the tour, extra accommodation in Delhi is available from USD135 Single/Double (or equivalent) per night per room.
 Again, if you will require extra accommodation in Delhi, please advise us as early as possible as rooms tend to get booked out quickly.

 We will be on the move a lot, so try to pack as lightly as possible.
 The smaller your bag in India the better, as the various modes of transport we use tend to have limited storage space.

 India is very conservative and we ask that you dress accordingly.
 As a guideline, shoulders and knees should always be covered.
 The wearing of shorts is looked upon by locals as akin to wearing your underwear and will limit your entry into mosques, temples and other places of worship.
 Loose, lightweight, long clothing is both respectful and cool.
-Singlets, tank tops and shorts are not suitable attire for India.
+Singlets, tank tops and short shorts are not suitable attire for India.
 We will be visiting some high altitude regions on this trip, which despite it being summer can be quite cold, particularly our overnight camping stop at Sarchu, where the overnight temperature can get as low as 0C (32F).
 Thermals and a warm windproof jacket are recommended as are layers to keep warm.

 Upon booking, you will receive a full tour info pack including a suggested packing list an other helpful information on preparing for your trip to India.

 Inexpensive laundry facilities are offered by most hotels we use and are generally available wherever we have a two night stop.